zhangyanyu0722/Install-Ubuntu-14.04-16.04-on-Alienware/README.md

-# How to install Ubuntu 14.04.05 on Alienware 15 R3
+# How to install Ubuntu 14.04/16.04 on Alienware 15 R2 & Alienware Aurora R8

-Tiny guide to install Ubuntu 14.04.05 on a brand new Alienware 15 R3.
+Tiny guide to install Ubuntu 14.04 & Ubuntu 16.04 on a brand new Alienware 15 R2 & Alienware Aurora R8

 ## Let windows 10 install
 Just next, next, next filling up your data.